 - sweating or shivering

-States may have their own specific peyote laws.
-But they’re required to adhere to the federal regulations, limiting legitimate religious use of peyote.
+States have their own specific peyote laws.
+But they’re required to adhere to the federal regulations, limiting the use of peyote to legitimate religious use.

 As recreational hallucinogen use has become more popular and prompted pushes for decriminalization, some indigenous leaders have expressed concern about the preservation of their traditional practice.

 The best way to learn more about peyote’s cultural history and usage is by listening to firsthand accounts from members of the indigenous populations who use it.